mongodb/terraform-provider-mongodbatlas/docs/data-sources/encryption_at_rest_private_endpoint.md

 - `cloud_provider` (String) Label that identifies the cloud provider of the private endpoint.
 - `id` (String) Unique 24-hexadecimal digit string that identifies the Private Endpoint Service.
 - `project_id` (String) Unique 24-hexadecimal digit string that identifies your project.
-Use the [/groups](#tag/Projects/operation/listProjects) endpoint to retrieve all projects to which the authenticated user has access.

-**NOTE**: Groups and projects are synonymous terms.
-Your group id is the same as your project id.
-For existing groups, your group/project id remains the same.
-The resource and corresponding endpoints use the term groups.

 ### Read-Only